Back to overview

 There’s more information out there about legal apprenticeships than ever before.
 Individual firms/organisations will advertise on their own websites and elsewhere, including on LawCareers.Net.
 LCN has a regularly updated apprenticeship jobs board, so it’s worth checking frequently for new vacancies, especially at the end of the school year.
 The site also has more general information about apprenticeships on our Apprenticeships hub, sponsored by Mayer Brown International LLP.
 Other valuable resources include the Chartered Institute of Legal Executives and the government’s apprenticeship page.

-What if I might prefer the traditional route?
+What if I might prefer to go to university?

 Should I go to my careers service?

-Your school careers service is a brilliant resource that you should use.
-They can help you with application and interview techniques, suggest places to look for information, and even help you to secure informal work experience or shadowing with a law firm.
+Your school careers service is a brilliant resource.
+They can help you with application and interview techniques, suggest places to look for further information on becoming a lawyer, and even help you to secure informal work experience or shadowing with a law firm.